novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 Fortunately, they had moved the servers to a five-story building; otherwise, there wouldn't have been enough space.

 But if they hired more?

-'Are we moving again within a year?'
+They will have to move again within a year.

 'It's too chaotic.
 No matter what, we should endure at least a year before moving.'